Page Avenue: Music and lyrics

-Musically, the album has been described as emo, post-hardcore, alternative rock, pop-punk and screamo.
+Musically, the album has been described as emo, post-hardcore, alternative rock, pop-punk, screamo, punk rock and scene music.
 Alan Sculley of The Morning Call said the tracks were in "a middle ground between the heavy rock" style of the Deftones and the "poppier side" Story of the Year had developed prior to moving to California.
 The band drew comparisons to Thrice, Finch and the Used, an act that Feldmann also produced.
 Feldmann tried to separate the sound of Marsala, who was more of a trained singer, from the sound he had previously achieved for the Used frontman Bert McCracken, who had a unique voice.
 He added that the band's riffs leaned to a more progressive sound than the Used, who were more chaotic.
 Sneed said that while recording in California, the album "took on like a whole sentimental, missing-home type of vibe" with most of the songs being about "missing home and missing friends and memories".
 Page Avenue was named after a popular east-west freeway close to St. Louis, Missouri.
 Marsala said it "reflects a bunch of dudes determined to get out of St. Louis and make our dreams happen and while we were doing that we realized how very important our home really was to us".